heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Share a space

 You can share a space with other users using the `--shared` option.
-If they have an XYZ account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their XYZ account).
+If they have a Data Hub account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their Data Hub account).

     here xyz config spaceID --shared true